To Footer

 Construction Documents II

-This is the second course of a four-semester studio sequence.
-Students develop architectural construction documents for multi-level framed construction.
-Students will further develop an understanding of programming, schematics, design development, and construction document production using current computer-aided technology.
-Emphasis will be placed on building codes and related discipline coordination.
+Extends the knowledge and applications of proper methods and fundamentals of architectural construction documentation with a focus on multi-level framed construction.
+Further develops an understanding of programming, schematics, design development, and construction document production using current computer-aided technology.
+Focuses on building codes and related discipline coordination.
+Note: Second course of a four-semester studio sequence.
 Lecture: 2 credits (30 contact hours): Laboratory: 1 credit (45 contact hours).

 Pre-requisite: ACH 100 or consent of instructor.